nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <ins>Step 1: Parsing and triggering recommend command execution</ins><br>

-Similar to [delete](#delete-feature) and [link](#link-feature) features above, the parse and execute actions shown in the activity diagrams are implemented via invoking`RecommendCommandParser#parse(String)`, which will construct a `RecommendCommand` instance of which its `RecommendCommand#execute(model)` method will then be invoked by an instance of the `LogicManager` class.
+Similar to [delete](#delete-feature) and [link](#link-feature) features above, the parse and execute actions shown in the activity diagram are implemented via invoking`RecommendCommandParser#parse(String)`, which extracts a specified game and timing from the user input and constructs a `RecommendCommand` instance with the extracted data.

+Then, the `RecommendCommand#execute(model)` method is invoked by an instance of the `LogicManager` class which uses the extracted data to produce a list of friend recommendations to the user.

 <ins>Step 2: Filtering and sorting the friends list to get recommendations friends list</ins><br>

-The sequence diagram below illustrates the interactions made in detail used to produce the desired recommendations friends list:
+The sequence diagram below illustrates the interactions made in detail used to produce the desired list of friend recommendations:

 <img src="images/RecommendCommandSequenceDiagram1.png" width="1000" /><br>

-As shown, the recommend feature execution makes use of an instance of `FriendRecommendFilterPredicate` which returns true if the friend plays the specified game and schedule is available during the specified timing based on the parsed user input and an instance `Comparator` which is used to sort friends in order of the highest skill value for the specified game.
+As shown, the recommend feature makes constructs instance of `FriendRecommendFilterPredicate` which returns true if the friend plays the specified game and whose schedule is available during the specified timing based on the extracted data.
+It also constructs an instance of `Comparator` which is used to sort friends in order of the highest skill value for the specified game.

-Next, the continuation to the sequence diagram below shows the `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` setting the predicate of `FilteredList` and comparator of `SortedList` instances managed by the `ModelManager` with the new `FriendRecommendFilterPredicate` and `Comparator` instances.
+Next, the continuation to the sequence diagram below shows the `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` setting the predicate of `FilteredList` and comparator of `SortedList` instances managed by the `ModelManager` with the new `FriendRecommendFilterPredicate` and `Comparator` instances, cuaisng filtering and sorting of the list to produce the list of friend recommendations.

 <img src="images/RecommendCommandSequenceDiagram2.png" width="1000" />

 <ins>Step 3: Displaying the recommended friends</ins>

-Due to the use of JavaFX's `FilteredList` and `SortedList`, which listens for and tracks for changes whenever the `FilteredList#setPredicate(Predicate)` or `SortedList#setComparator(Comparator)` methods are invoked, the UI is updated to display the filtered and sorted friends list based on the newly set `FriendRecommendFilterPredicate` and `Comparator` instances.
+Due to the use of JavaFX's `FilteredList` and `SortedList`, which listens for and tracks for changes whenever the `FilteredList#setPredicate(Predicate)` or `SortedList#setComparator(Comparator)` methods are invoked, the UI is triggered and updated to display the filtered and sorted friends list based on the produced list of friend recommendations in step 2.

-This completes the display of the recommendations friends list to the user.
+Hence, the user sees the displayed list of friend recommendations and this completes the implementation of the recommendations feature.

 #### Design considerations: